 Though South Jersey has relatively few cases of COVID-19 compared to totals statewide, the economic impact in the region is significant.
 The shutdown of casinos and related hospitality businesses has had and will continue to have a devastating effect on the economy, particularly in Atlantic County and the surrounding area, where the casino industry supports so many residents.
 At our Egg Harbor Township location, demand at our on-site pantry is up by 60% and the number of emergency food boxes distributed on an average day has tripled since the beginning of the crisis.

 Note: the statistics in the infographic reflect the time period of March-May 2020.

 Ongoing distribution has not stalled and we are doing everything possible to make food accessible to agency partners that need it.
 We are advising sites on social distancing and alternate distribution practices.

 - May was a record-breaking month for CFBNJ.
 We distributed enough food for nearly 7 million nutritious food, the most ever in the FoodBank’s 45-year history.

 - Our partners are reporting upwards of a 50% increase in demand for food assistance at their sites.

-- We hosted large-scale, drive-up contactless distributions in Atlantic City and Essex County, so far, to distribute emergency meal kits (about 3,000 in Atlantic City and 2,065 in Essex County) and supplemental fresh produce.
+- We’ve hosted large-scale, drive-up contactless distributions in Atlantic City and Essex County, so far, to distribute emergency meal kits.

 Emergency Meal Kits, which provide 40 meals per box, enough to sustain a family for several days, are being deployed in collaboration with partners and via our South Jersey mobile pantries.